kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-protobuf.md

 ## Understanding `.proto` files
 A `.proto` file defines the structure of data (like JSON schema) and optionally RPC services (like API endpoints).
 It tells Protobuf how to serialize and deserialize data.

+> With JSON, you often send ambiguous or non-guaranteed data.
+You may encounter a missing field, an incorrect type, or a typo in a key.
+With Protobuf, that’s impossible.
+Everything starts with a `.proto` file that defines the structure of messages precisely.

 ```proto
 // Define a message